 I can’t blame anyone for being too concentrated on this (adorable) boy to notice anything, but if you focus solely on the main ray that touches him, it’s there.
 It’s especially notable because a change in colors of part of the lighting doesn’t make much logical sense; Eiji barely moves from his position and it all happens in a few seconds.
 After considering all these things, I just had to assume that it has a purpose, rather than attempting to be logical–and attempt to subtly reaffirm trust and add a double meaning to the scene.

-It’s an insane attention to detail–more considering this is basically hidden in plain sight– but we’ve already seen this in previous episodes.
+It’s an insane attention to detail–even more considering this is basically hidden in plain sight– but we’ve already seen this in previous episodes.

 On the other hand, such attention to detail has made it easy for some Japanese fans to notice inconsistencies with the depictions of Ash and Eiji’s guns in this episode.
 Apparently, things like the engraving in Ash’s gun reveal that they were modeled after model guns, rather than real ones.
 While I see just enough reasons to cut the staff some slack over things like this–especially since they seem to have done a good job with other guns–I can’t blame any gun fan for being annoyed.

 A horrible business